 The general views reflect the findings of the Citation research.
 And despite the differing political opinions there is a general consensus of optimism and hope.
 Clive Sexton’s comments highlight that whilst the government is essentially leading the country and dictating budget and spend within the UK economy, the sustainability of individual businesses and organisations will always be determined by the drive and innovation of their individual leaders and employees.

-Ruth Lopardo, Entrepreneur/Founder of www.loveitloveitliveit.co.uk Online Children’s Clothing Store
+Ruth Lopardo, Entrepreneur/Founder of Love It Love It Love It www.loveitloveitloveit.co.uk Online Children’s Clothing Store

 “My thoughts on the coalition as a business owner are that I’m concerned that the government will be stable enough in the medium term to see the fledgling economic recovery through without tipping the country back in to recession, especially with a Chancellor as inexperienced as George Osborne.
 The Conservatives are often seen as the party of business, and whilst the Lib Dems are an unknown quantity in Government they may bring a fresh approach.
 However, the current economic situation will give both the Government and businesses a very rocky ride.
 The scale of spending cuts proposed by the coalition to cut the budget deficit is also of concern; if lots of customers are losing their jobs or cutting back spending in case they lose their jobs that can only be bad for business.
 On a personal note, as a children’s clothing retailer, I would be very much against the application of normal rate VAT to kids clothes, that would be a disaster for my customers and for my business.”

 Liz Jackson – MD of Great Guns Marketing www.greatgunsmarketing.co.uk